rexrainbow/phaser3-rex-notes/docs/docs/ui-buttons.md

     - `undefined`, or `'left'`, or `'top'` : Align game objects at left, or top.
     - `'center'` : Align game objects at center.
     - `'right'`, or `'bottom'` : Align game objects at right, or bottom.
+- `expand` : Set `true` to expand width, or height of buton game objects.
 - `click`: Configuration of [button clicking](button.md).
     - `click.mode` :
         - `'pointerdown'`, `'press'`, or `0` : Fire 'click' event when touch pressed.